Atreus: My Custom Keyboard

 Assembling the Atreus with point-to-point soldering wasn’t too bad, but I’ve had a lot of experience soldering.
 I’ve no doubt that the construction will be durable and reliable, but a PCB might make it easier to assemble for beginners.
 There’s some talk on Geekhack about using the One Hand PCB as a circuit board for a Atreus-like keyboard.

-The rest of my images from the build on Flickr in this album.
+The rest of my images from the build appear below: